Reality Begins with Consciousness |

 BRIEF GLOSSARY OF KEY TERMS.

-The following terms are new or used in special ways in our model.
+The following terms are new or used in special ways in our TDVP model.
 We define them briefly to assist our readers.
-These terms are discussed in more detail throughout this book.
-Some have found it useful to print out these Glossary pages for reference.
+These terms are discussed in more detail throughout the book Reality Begins with Consciousness.
+You can use these Glossary pages for reference, even printing them, or you can have this open at the same time as reading the book.
+We also have linked them at http://www.brainvoyage.com/RBC/glossary.php

 3S-1t-1+C: Our living sentient being reality always includes some meaningful consciousness.
-So our experiential reality is 3S-1t plus 1or more Consciousness dimensions (technically, C-substrate).
+So our experiential reality is 3S-1t plus 1 "Consciousness" dimensions.

 3S-3T-3C: A postulated triad of 3-D domains: Space, Time and "Consciousness".